Quantum-data-driven dynamical transition in quantum learning: Assumption of fixed relative dQNTK

 where we have defined the functions \be f_{\alpha\beta}(t)=\sum_\gamma \sqrt{K_{\gamma\gamma}(t)} \epsilon_\gamma(t) \lambda_{\gamma \alpha \beta} \ee for convenience and taken the continuous-time limit.

 Our major result is the classification of the training dynamics of QNN in supervised learning based on Eq.~\eqref{eK_dynamics}.
-In Section~\ref{sec:fixed_point}, we obtain the fixed points representing each dynamics under similar assumptions as in Ref.~\cite{zhang2023dynamical}.
-In Section~\ref{sec:convergence}, we further provide perturbative analyses on the late-time training dynamics to obtain the convergence speed towards the fixed points.
-In Section~\ref{sec:ensemble}, we develop the unitary ensemble theory to support the assumption proposed above.
-In Section~\ref{sec:exp}, we present experimental results on IBM quantum devices.
+In the next section, we obtain the fixed points representing each dynamics under similar assumptions as in Ref.~\cite{zhang2023dynamical}.
+In `Convergence towards fixed points', we further provide perturbative analyses on the late-time training dynamics to obtain the convergence speed towards the fixed points.
+In `Ensemble average results' section, we develop the unitary ensemble theory to support the assumption proposed above.
+In `Experiment' section, we present experimental results on IBM quantum devices.